Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

 * _Loading Bar_ - To give the website a more user friendly design whilst waiting for the pages to load.

 * _Confirmation Emails_ - Using emailjs to also send an email to the user to confirm their email has been received - this will be implemented in the future as the user alreday gets a pop up informing them that the email has successfully been sent.

+### Bugs and Fixes after Testing -

+* _Background Colour_ - Changed the contact us form's background color to white as in the feedback it was found harder to see with ##f8d59c.

+* _Container_ - Added a container class to the sections of all my pages as it looks better on bigger screen sizes.

+* _Carousel_ - Added max-height: 700px; CSS as it looks better on bigger screen sizes.

+* _Images_ - Optimised all of my images to give my website a faster loading time.

+* _Gallery_ - Added a height of 0 and padding-bottom 60% to you tube videos so they're more responsive.

 ## Technologies Used